alphanodes/additionals/docs/updating-mermaid.md

 - **Render in a real browser.** Load `mermaid.min.js` + `mermaid_load.js` on a
   minimal page with a `<pre class="mermaid">` diagram and confirm it renders to an SVG without `renderMermaidMacro` console errors.
+- **Check whether gantt can switch to the new appearance.** Mermaid 12 keeps the old `default` theme for gantt.
+With `redux-color` the bars of the `redmine_reporting` roadmap (projects and version list, `display_type=roadmap`) are white on a near white background and hard to see.
+Render the roadmap with `theme: redux-color` in its front matter; once the bars are clearly visible, switch gantt to the new appearance.

 ## Committing